FairportRobotics/MatchScoutingApp/README.md

     - Update caches so user can operate offline
     - Briefily summarize how to drill into the data collection
 - Embiggen the buttons and text so it looks better on mobile.
+- Upon executing "Metrics" > "Upload all", only delete the locally cached data if we can validate that it was successfully uploaded.